YohanaJ/Functional_Regions/README.md

-# Delineating Global Tree Functional Regions: A Trait-Based Approach
+# A global regionalization of tree functional capacity

 ## Project Overview
 This repository contains the code and datasets used in the project Delineating Global Tree Functional Regions: A Trait-Based Approach.
 The project aims to create a comprehensive functional regionalization of global forests by analyzing 18 key functional traits.
 ## Getting Started